Get A Quote

 These acronyms stand for non-metallic and underground feeder.
 The “B” denotes that the cable has improved insulation and jacketing compared to its predecessors, and “non-metallic” refers to the flexible, usually PVC, outer jacket that encases the wire.

-Both electrical cables have multiple THHN/THWN wires bundled together to run more than one wire at a time.
+Both electrical cables have multiple THHN/THWN wires bundled together to run more than one wire simultaneously.
 NMB cables are exclusively for indoor use, while UFB cables can run directly underground without a conduit or raceway.

 Non-metallic and underground feeders lack the necessary protection against moisture and other environmental factors.
 You also shouldn’t expose them to constant mechanical injury.